 Max Balance

-A max balance is simply putting a ceiling on the amount of hours an employee is able to accrue.
+A max balance is a ceiling on the amount of hours an employee is able to accrue at a time.
+This feature is most effective for policies that accrue more frequently than an annual basis.
 A max balance should be high enough that it does not significantly infringe on an employee’s ability to take a well deserved vacation.

 Saving the Policy